 Bechtel is constructing the facilities that will enable our partner TerraPower in building the first Natrium Plant and delivering the future of nuclear energy.
 By breaking ground in 2024, Bechtel continues to play a pivotal role in shaping the future nuclear landscape.

-In 2025, Bechtel teams advanced through construction milestones on the Test and Fill Facility (TFF) and the Kemmerer Training Center (KTC).
-We successfully poured the concrete for the TFF foundation and erected the steel framework, and broke ground on the KTC.
-These facilities will serve as critical infrastructure, laying the groundwork for safe, efficient operations and long-term success at the Kemmerer site.
+In 2025, Bechtel teams advanced through construction milestones on the Test and Fill Facility (TFF).
+We successfully poured the concrete for the TFF foundation and erected the steel framework.
+The TFF will serve as critical infrastructure, laying the groundwork for safe, efficient operations and long-term success at the Kemmerer site.

 The project also awarded 44 major procurements and contracts with a total value of $100 million, including the Molten Salt Tank design, the Steam Turbine Generator, the Steam Generator System, and the Mechanical, Electrical, and Piping subcontract for the TFF.
 The Natrium Plant’s design represents a major leap forward in sustainable power generation.
 Bechtel is proud to help bring this visionary project to life, shaping the future of energy for generations to come.